-Our first stop in New Mexico was to a small town named Tucumcari (pronounced too-koom-cah-ree).
+Our first stop in New Mexico was in a small town named Tucumcari (pronounced “too-koom-cah-ree”).
 Tucumcari is at an elevation of just over 4,000 ft / 1,220 m and it was hot!
 Very hot!

 Tucumcari was founded in 1901 and acquired its name from nearby Tucumcari Mountain.
-The mountain signaled travellers of Route 66 (and later Interstate 40) that rest was nearby.
+The mountain signaled travelers of Route 66 (and later Interstate 40) that rest was nearby.

 We chose to get a burger and fries at Ken’s Ice Cream which also dubs as a historic Route 66 diner.
 As luck would have it, Ken’s air conditioning was broken the day of our visit and it was a toss-up on whether it was cooler outside in the blazing sun or in the tiny diner with the grill flame broiling food a few feet from our table.

 I am a person who eats a hamburger about twice a year so the stop at Ken’s was a big deal and I had high hopes and full knowledge that I would suffer from heartburn for the next 48 hours from our meal but it was Route 66 and was a must that we eat at a diner on Route 66.

 We were the only people in the diner and we waited 45 minutes for our two burgers and shared an order of fries.
 I do not know why it took so long but if you are considering stopping at Ken’s for a “quick bite,” then be warned.

 Our next stop after Ken’s was to the chrome Route 66 sculpture.
 We nearly passed the sculpture as we were driving west on Route 66.
 I imagined a HUGE eye-catching sculpture.
 It was not.
 It was a tiny forgotten-about sculpture in what looked like an old bowling alley’s parking lot.
 It was so underwhelming that I realized after we departed Tucumcari that I took a photo of the wrong side of the sculpture.